Austin’s Major 2020 Transit Bond and “2018 Census Data Show Transit in Decline”

 COST Commentary: This excellent, factual report by Randal O’Toole again reflects the perilous trend which U.S. public transit is in.
 This census report and the recent American Public Transportation Association ridership report for the first half of 2019 reflect a continuing overall decline in total transit ridership comprised of declines in both bus and rail modes.
 As O’Toole’s article indicates, there are other important trends including the taxpayers’ increasing subsidy of higher income people which are the fastest growing segment of transit ridership.
 Low income ridership is declining faster than transits overall decline.

-In each of Texas’s four major cities (Dallas, Houston, San Antonio and Austin), the ridership in 2018 was less than it was in 1999, nineteen years earlier.
+In each of Texas’s four major cities (Dallas, Houston, San Antonio and Austin), the ridership in 2018 was less than it was in 1999, twenty years earlier.
 These cities spent almost $25 Billion (1992-2017, adjusted to 2017 dollars) on capital for buses and mostly light rails to increase public transit ridership during this period.
 As noted, transit ridership has declined in every major Texas city.
 This is a total failure and wasted $25 Billion of taxpayer funds.
 Transit leaderships’ answer always seems to be: “We just need to add a little more transit to improve transportation and reduce congestion.”
 All of these attempts have failed miserably.
-This is a period when population increased 6.6 million people, more that 50%.
+This is a period when total population increased 6.6 million people, more that 50%.
 And, the result: Transit has not reduced congestion and, in many cases, has increased congestion.
-Transit provides less than 1% of the passenger miles traveled in the region, but Austin and Cap Metro are on a path to spend 90% of the transportation funds on transit.
-This will substantially degrade the quality of life for those making 99+% of the passenger mile trips, on the roadways, to serve less than 1% on public transit dedicated lanes.
+Transit provides less than 1% of the passenger miles traveled in the Austin region, but Austin and Cap Metro are on a path to spend 90% of the transportation funds on transit.
+This will substantially degrade the quality of life for those making 99+% of the daily passenger mile trips, on the roadways, to serve much less than 1% on public transit dedicated lanes.
 Taxpayers will pay the huge burden of highly subsidizing the development and operations of this transit to serve less than 1% of the trip miles.
-The chart below shows the 19 year history of transit ridership in the four major Texas Cities.
+The chart below shows the 20 year history of transit ridership in the four major Texas Cities.
 Note, Austin has the lowest ridership and has lost the highest percentage (20%) of the four cities.
 Dallas has the longest light rail in the Nation and has 3.5 times the Austin population, but only slightly more than 2 times the Austin ridership.
 Therefore, Austin’s per-capita ridership is approaching 2 times Dallas’s which has spent 10 times the transit dollars spent by Austin.
 From 1992 to 2017 Dallas spent $12.6 Billion on transit capital (excluding operating costs) and Austin spent $1.2 Billion on capital.
 The total ridership, per-capita, for the four cities is down almost 43% in the past 20 years.
 This is a compelling story regarding citizens’ rejections of a public transit choice for their mobility needs.

-The second chart sums the 4 cities’ increasing populations and relates it to the transit ridership decline over 19 years.
+The second chart sums the 4 cities’ increasing populations and relates it to the transit ridership decline over 20 years.
 Critical to taxpayers paying for this ineffective transit, Capital Metro’s transit operating expenses are out-of-control, increasing more than 250% over the past 16 years, in a decreasing transit ridership trend.
 One of the major cost increases is the Commuter Rail (Red Line) operating expenses which are now more than 10 times Cap Metro’s $2 million projection for the first year of operations.
 This rail has never achieved projected ridership levels and is declining.
-This rails low ridership and increasing, high cost have are not a responsible solution to traffic congestion and effective mobility.
+This rails low ridership and increasing, high cost are not a responsible solution to traffic congestion and effective mobility.
 Taxpayers’subsidize about $40 dollars average for each rider.
 This would pay for a new car for each rider or an Uber ride.

 Those leading this current transit path in Austin are also totally blinded to the fact that current and new technology moving rapidly into operation will dramatically change and further reduce transit’s role in future mobility.
 Many cities have confirmed that rail transit has been obsolete for some time.
 On a downward trend, U.S. Light Rail ridership declined 3% last year and Heavy Rail declined 2.6%.

-Austin’s Capital Metro adopted one of the most DISHONEST and DECEPTIVE scenarios ever put fourth by public officials in Austin: In mid-2018, they opened an updated and remodeled bus transit route, designed to improve transit ridership.
-Then, in mid 2019, Cap Metro and the media “broadly” announced that transit ridership had increased 4.4% (based on published ‘American Public Transportation Association’ data) over mid-2017 to mid-2018 ridership, the year prior to the route update opening in mid-2018.
+Austin’s Capital Metro adopted one of the most DISHONEST and DECEPTIVE scenarios ever put forth by public officials in Austin: In mid-2018, Cap Metro opened an updated and remodeled bus transit route, designed to improve transit ridership.
+Then, in mid-2019, Cap Metro and the media “broadly” announced that transit ridership had increased 4.4% (based on published ‘American Public Transportation Association’ data) over mid-2017 to mid-2018 ridership, the year prior to the route update opening in mid-2018.
 They DID NOT OPENLY DISCLOSE the fact that they had implemented free transit rides for K-12 students, just after they opened the new route structure in mid-2018.
-Ridership for these students was about 7% (over 2 million rides) for the year from mid-2018 to mid-2019.
+Ridership for these students was almost 7% (over 2 million rides) for the year, from mid-2018 to mid-2019.
 THEREFORE, THE INCREASED TRANSIT RIDERSHIP WAS NOT DUE TO THE ROUTE RESTRUCTURING BUT TO THE FREE STUDENT RIDERS.
 If you subtract the free student riders, the ridership declined about 1 million paying riders (almost 3%) since the new routes were introduced in mid-2018.
 Therefore, the declining ridership trend of the past 20 years has continued in 2019.
 Many of the K-12 students who rode transit, free, were riding public transit instead of their school bus.
 So, not many cars were removed from the road, as implied by Cap Metro.
 Did they waste millions of taxpayer dollars, spent in the restructure and free ridership to deceive citizens?

 Project Connect’s plan will eliminate/limit critical options for future generations and lower their quality of life.